 NOTE: Since most newer PCs use the more secure UEFI start-up sequence, using a rescue disk may not be compatible.

 Use a second computer to download and burn any of these rescue CDs.
 Then boot the infected machine using the rescue CD.
 You may need to try more than one product.

-Panda Safe CD iso file – The link also explains how to burn an iso CD.
+Panda Cloud Cleaner CD iso file – The link also explains how to burn an iso CD.
 Then you can boot from the CD and run a Panda scan.
 (Panda does not provide a text mode to use in the event their graphical mode does not work with your hardware.)